The ESCAPE-pain programme

 The app enables people to access the ESCAPE-pain programme digitally, for information and exercises.
 It features 16 high quality exercise videos to improve joint pain, and engaging animations to help people learn about how to better manage their condition.

 The exercise videos are simple and easy to follow, and show that exercise isn’t painful while enabling people using the app to feel its benefits.
 The videos come with clear instructions, and have been developed to show people how to do the exercises safely in their own homes, to make them feel more confident and more in control.

 Professor Mike Hurley, originator of the ESCAPE-pain programme, says “Thanks to the ESCAPE-pain app anyone with chronic knee or hip pain can benefit from the programme, regardless where they live.
 It is a tool that’s ideal to support people to exercise safely and regularly in their own home.”

 Nicky Wilson, Consultant Physiotherapist (MSK), King’s College Hospital NHS Foundation Trust, said: “People with joint pain are always looking for reliable resources to help them manage their condition and better cope with pain.
 The ESCAPE-pain app is an ideal tool to point them towards.”

-The ESCAPE-pain programme has now spread to 32 sites in total (12 across south London), benefitting more than 1,500 people, and continues to spread across the UK.
+The ESCAPE-pain programme has now spread to 174 sites in total (as of May 2019), with 17 sites across south London.
+The programme has benefitted more than 11,000 people, and continues to spread across the UK.

-This app is a support tool, provided for reference only.
-It is therefore not to be used as the sole basis for treatment, prescription and care for your condition and health.
-It should be used in conjunction with the advice and professional judgement of your GP or other healthcare practitioner.
+The ESCAPE-pain app is a support tool, provided for reference only.
+It is therefore not to be used as the sole basis for treatment, prescription and care of a person’s condition and health.
+It should be used in conjunction with the advice and professional judgement of a GP or other healthcare practitioner.